xjchenn/youtube-looper/PRIVACY_POLICY.md

 If you have any questions about this privacy policy, please create an issue on our GitHub repository.

 ## Consent
-By using the YouTube Replay extension, you consent to this privacy policy.
+By using the Youtube Looper extension, you consent to this privacy policy.